fictionco/fiction/@docs/overview/core-concepts/index.md

 **Problem**
 The ability of your application to "scale" is important, not necessarily because you'll be pushing millions of page views, but also because this directly correlates to the cost of running your app.

 Many server-rendered CMS' and frameworks are hard to scale.
-With WordPress, for example, there are 100s of sites and business dedicated to this subject.
+With WordPress, for example, there are 100s of sites and businesses dedicated to this subject.

 The reason is because they re-render everything whenever someone loads a page.
-This can be solved somewhat by caching but becomes challenging when you want to deliver user specific content.
+This can be solved somewhat by caching but becomes challenging when you want to deliver user-specific content.

 **Solution**
 Factor handles authentication fully in the user's browser (instead of a session on your server).
 This means all routes are served with the same content.